FihoFi/urn-mrn-fin/producer/readme.md

 ## 9. Examples
 <!--ADD: examples-->

->[!NOTE]
+>[!Caution]
->Imaginary examples, that would follow the specific documentation provided for the namespaces urn:mrn:fin:producer:FI00 and urn:mrn:fin:producer:FI01 by the respective owners.
+>The below are imaginary examples, that would follow the rules of a specific documentation provided for the namespaces urn:mrn:fin:producer:FI00 and urn:mrn:fin:producer:FI01 by the respective IHO S-62 Producer Code owners.

 ```
 urn:mrn:fin:producer:FI00:FOID:12345ABCD